Margaret Sweatman

 Margaret’s one-act play, Fracas, is the result of years of work with the wonderful choreographer/dancer/director, Marie-Josée Chartier and director Arne MacPherson.
 A video of Fracas, with Chartier, joined by actor Sébastien Labelle, and recorded live before an audience at Output Studio in Winnipeg is available here: https://dreamplay.ca/node/461

-She is currently involved with a revision of a work of musical theatre with Glenn Buhr.
-Anna’s Dream Play is a tragicomedy.
+Margaret’s and Glenn Buhr’s work of musical theatre, Anna’s Dream Play, is a tragicomedy.
 Anna is the ruler of Scotland between the 12th and 13th centuries.
 The story is in a spiral of dreams set in a fantastical medieval Scotland, but the politics reflect our current vulnerability to imperial aggression from a more powerful neighbour.
 You can find 5 songs from the musical here: https://dreamplay.ca/node/462

 Contact: margaretsweatman2@gmail.com